Online Learning: A Modern Introduction Using Convex Optimization: Strong Convexity and Online Subgradient Descent

-However, here there is the important difference that we do not assume the function to be twice differentiable.
+However, a strongly convex function does not need to be twice differentiable.
 Indeed, we do not even need plain differentiability.
-Hence, the use of the subgradient implies that this lower bound does not have to be uniquely determined, as in the next Example.

-\begin{example} Consider the strongly convex function $f(x)=|x|+x^2$.
-In Figure~\ref{fig:strongly_convex}, we show two possible quadratic lower bounds to the function in $x=0$. \end{example}
+Hence, the use of the subgradient implies that the quadratic lower bound does not have to be uniquely determined, as in the next example. \begin{example} Consider the strongly convex function $f(x)=|x|+x^2$.
+In Figure~\ref{fig:strongly_convex}, we show two possible quadratic lower bounds to the function at $x=0$. \end{example}